isabelxklee/datadog/module.md

 };
 ```

-5. Now, since we don’t want any duplicate entries in the `goodDogs` array, let’s write some logic that compares the current `goodDogs` array against the `dog` variable that we’re passing in.
+5. Now, since we don’t want any duplicate entries in the `goodDogs` array, let’s refactor our code and write some logic that compares the current `goodDogs` array to the `dog` variable.
 We’re going to check if `dog` already exists in `goodDogs`.
-If it doesn’t, then we’re going to add it to the `goodDogs` array.
-If it does exist, then we’re not going to do anything.
+If it doesn’t exist, then we’re going to add it to the `goodDogs` array.
+Otherwise, we’re not going to do anything.

 ```jsx
 const handleClick = (dog) => {